 Alien invader at Portstewart Strand...

-It is anticipated this buckthorn control project will begin in early November, in partnership with Northern Ireland Environment Agency (NIEA), who is funding the scheme.
+This buckthorn control project began in mid-November, in partnership with Northern Ireland Environment Agency (NIEA), who is funding the scheme.
 The plan is to remove approximately 3.5 hectares (8.6 acres) across the dunes, incl some lands within the Golf Course.
 The proposed clearance areas have been specifically selected, so as to minimise disturbance to any wintering/feeding birds.
 One example was a roost site for herons, which will not be cleared.

 Visitors and local walkers alike will notice contractors on site from mid-November to January doing the clearance works.
 These works will involve both hand cutting and mechanical clearance, using a tracked digger with cutting head.
 All cut branches will be disposed on site, by controlled burning on those freshly cleared areas, thus protecting any existing grassland sites.
 We do of course ask the public for their support and cooperation during this period, in terms of avoiding any heavy machinery or active clearance zones.